 Step 2 is to register for your classes.
 Once you have been admitted to Bradley University, you can register for a class.
 To register, please complete and return the registration form to Continuing Education no later than January 22, 2014.
 If your admission is in progress at the time you are trying to register, please email Debbie, or call (309) 677-2820.

 What if I need to see an advisor or instructor?

-If you need to discuss course or program matters with someone at Bradley, please click on the "Questions" button on the right, above.
+If you need to discuss course or program matters with someone at Bradley, please visit the Contact Us link on the left.
 It will provide you a directory of people who can assist you.

 How are tuition payments handled?